A global archive of independent reviews of everything happening from the beginning of the millennium

 Set up in 1666 by King Charles II with the stipulation that the race should be run forever it is contested over the three and half miles of the Round Course by amateur riders from Newmarket.
 Charles II won the first race on Old Rowley, a nickname by which he himself became known.

 The Town Plate was run for the 347th time on the 7th July.

-It was won by Sheik Fahad Al-Thani on Almagest who passed local MP and culture minister, Matthew Hancock, half a furlong from home in the three and three-quarter mile race.
+It was won by Sheik Fahad Al-Thani on Almagest who passed local MP [now Secretary of State for Digital, Culture, Media and Sport], Matthew Hancock, half a furlong from home in the three and three-quarter mile race.

 The Fitzwilliam Museum, which is also having anniversary celebrations, will be lending exhibits to the National Heritage Centre for Horseracing and Sporting Art which opens in Palace House and stables in September